Asset Based Lending Explained: A Beginners Guide

-Effectively managing cash flow and having funds available are required to facilitate growth.
-However, that growth can drain available funds as increased sales tie up money in higher receivables.
-Cash is also invested in additional inventory or utilized to grow staffing.
+Scenario….Your business is having a hard time effectively managing cash flow and generating the funds you need to facilitate growth.
+Your growth is draining available funds as increased sales tie up money in higher receivables.
+You’ve invested your cash in additional inventory and used it to grow your staff.
+Now what?

-Here are a few reasons why Asset based lending has become an increasingly popular solution to the growing pains of a rising business.
+A growing company can often become cash strapped.
+This is where Asset Based Lending (ABL) comes into play.
+Here are some reasons why ABL has become an increasingly popular solution to the growing pains of a rising business.

 What is Asset Based Lending?